preethamdheeraj/PythonProjects_AI-ML-DS/README.md

-# Python_Projects
+# PythonProjects_AI&ML&DS
-Repository for testing and releasing projects made in Python including AI &amp;  ML
+Repository for testing and releasing projects made in Python.